kocuj/di/README.md

 However, the best feature of the Kocuj DI library is to automatically resolving dependencies between services.
 To use this feature, there should be at least one argument sent to a service constructor.
 The place to do so is in $arguments argument.

-Each argument in $arguments contains an array with one element with index "type" and second with different index which depends on value set in index "type".
+Each argument in $arguments contains an array with one element with index "type" and second with index "value" which value depends on value set in index "type".
 Element with index "type" contains a name of argument type.

-There are two types of arguments:
+There are two types of arguments selected by element with index "type":

-* "service" - this argument will have a service from the same container; to set service to get, there must be a second element in array with index "service" containing service identifier;
+* "service" - to set service to get, there must be a second element in array with index "value" containing service identifier;
-* "value" - this argument will have a value; to set this value, there must be a second element in array with index "value" containing this value.
+* "value" - to set value, there must be a second element in array with index "value" containing this value.

 For example, to add shared service from class \Services\OtherService with "otherService" identifier, which has constructor `__construct(\Services\Service $service, bool $status)` and require $status to set to true, use the following code: